The curse of isotropy: from principal components to principal subspaces: Discussion

-This work was supported by the ERC grant \#786854 G-Statistics from the European Research Council under the European Union’s Horizon 2020 research and innovation program and by the French government through the 3IA Côte d’Azur Investments ANR-19-P3IA-0002 managed by the National Research Agency.
+\begin{acks}[Acknowledgments] The authors would like to thank the anonymous referees, the Associate Editor and the Editor for their constructive comments and ideas that improved the quality of this paper. \end{acks}

-\paragraph{Abstract} This appendix investigates a general family of covariance models with repeated eigenvalues extending probabilistic principal component analysis (PPCA).
-A geometric interpretation shows that these models are parameterized by flag manifolds and stratify the space of covariance matrices according to the sequence of eigenvalue multiplicities.
-The subsequent analysis sheds light on PPCA and answers an important question on the practical identifiability of individual eigenvectors.
-It notably shows that one rarely has enough samples to fit a covariance model with distinct eigenvalues and that block-averaging the adjacent sample eigenvalues with small gaps achieves a better complexity/goodness-of-fit tradeoff.
+\begin{funding} This work was supported by the ERC grant \#786854 G-Statistics from the European Research Council under the European Union’s Horizon 2020 research and innovation program and by the French government through the 3IA Côte d’Azur Investments ANR-23-IACL-0001 managed by the National Research Agency. \end{funding}